UIUC-iSchool-DataViz/is445_spring2022/week13/lecture13.md

 [ytini](www.ytini.com)

 [Astroblend](www.astroblend.com)

+### More from the Advanced Visualization Lab after break!

 notes:
 several of us at the NCSA worked on ytini so that Houdini could use some of the features of yt natively!